Why Choose Cedars-Sinai Marina del Rey Hospital for Acute Kidney Failure Treatment?

 At Cedars-Sinai Marina del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from acute kidney failure.
 Our specialists work closely with patients to choose a personalized treatment plan that will best suit their individual needs.

 Acute kidney failure, also known as acute renal failure (ARF) or acute kidney injury (AKI), occurs when the kidneys lose their capacity to filter toxins and other waste substances found in the blood.
 As a result, these substances remain in the blood and accumulate in dangerous amounts.
 This condition develops rapidly, between a few hours to a few days.
-It is more common in patients who are already suffering from other severe conditions, for whom the failure of the kidneys requires intensive care and treatment, otherwise it can become life-threatening.
-For people who have a generally good health, renal failure is reversible.
+It is more common in patients who are already suffering from other severe conditions, for whom the failure of the kidneys requires intensive care and treatment, otherwise, it can become life-threatening.
+For people who have generally good health, renal failure is reversible.

 For most patients affected by acute kidney failure, treatment is done in a hospital setting.
 Because most cases of kidney failure occur as a result of an underlying disease, the treatments used will vary and will depend on the severity of the patient’s condition.
-The most important factor for a nephrologist, when deciding which treatment to apply, is identification of the underlying problem that caused the kidney failure in the first place.
+The most important factor for a nephrologist, when deciding which treatment to apply, is the identification of the underlying problem that caused the kidney failure in the first place.
 The second most important factor doctors consider when treating kidney failure is the prevention of any complications that might appear as a result of high levels of toxicity in the blood.

 Some of the most common treatments and drugs employed by specialists when treating kidney failure are:

 Potassium Control Medications »

 There are three types of acute renal failure: